usds/equity_practice/flagship-tools.md

 [Template](https://app.mural.co/t/usdigitalservice0135/m/usdigitalservice0135/1688682093846/26[…]6b12d80b730dabebe85a33b202fe1?sender=u251162188f56721a08512222) (in Mural)

 ## Reach/Burden Spectrum
 Use this tool to ensure the problem your team is solving is as high-impact as possible within the constraints that this problem space poses for your team.
+This tool challenges teams to consider different levers of change and do a risk-benefit analysis among them, focusing on the reach and burden they tend to carry for the American public.

 You can use this tool to:
 - Assess the expected reach and public burden that solutions to your team’s problem statement might carry relative to alternative framings of that problem